Flag of Mexico: Monumental flags

-As of December 22, 2010, the biggest Mexican flag in the world is now located in Piedras Negras, Coahuila.
+As of 22 December 2010, the biggest Mexican flag in the world is now located in Piedras Negras, Coahuila.
 Located at the Gran Plaza (Great Plaza) right across from International Bridge I connecting Piedras Negras with Eagle Pass, Texas.
 The pole is 120 m in height and weighs 160 tonne making it the tallest one in Latin America and one of the tallest in the world.
 The flag measures 60 by 34 m and weighs 420 kg.

-Mexico's first largest monumental flag was the one located at the Mirador del Obispado in Monterrey (northeast) with a pole of 120 tonne and 100.6 m in height.
+Mexico's first largest monumental flag was the one located at the Mirador del Obispado in Monterrey city with a pole of 120 tonne and 100.6 m in height.
 The flag measures 50 by 28.6 m and weighs 230 kg, four times the size of most other monumental flags at the time.
 It is located at the top of the Cerro del Obispado (Bishopric Hill) at an altitude of 775 m above the sea level (city's altitude 538 m).